Astral-Git/Astral_corp/replit.md

 - **2025-01-21**: Enhanced stats section with more impressive and realistic business metrics
 - **2025-01-21**: Refined core values content to emphasize strategic business outcomes
 - **2025-01-21**: Applied consistent blue gradient backgrounds (`dark:from-gray-900 dark:via-black dark:to-gray-900`) across all sections in dark mode for visual consistency
+- **2025-01-22**: Completed migration to fully frontend-only architecture
+- **2025-01-22**: Removed all backend dependencies and converted to Vite-only development
+- **2025-01-22**: Fixed button styling issues with improved CSS rendering and edge cleanup
+- **2025-01-22**: Updated appointment booking to use localStorage and mailto links for contact
+- **2025-01-22**: Converted newsletter and contact forms to frontend-only with email integration
+- **2025-01-22**: Enhanced button components with clean rendering and fixed color patch issues

 ## Project Architecture
 ### Frontend